scylladb/scylladb/docs/upgrade/upgrade-opensource/upgrade-guide-from-5.4-to-6.0/enable-consistent-topology.rst

     features - Feature SUPPORTS_CONSISTENT_TOPOLOGY_CHANGES is enabled

-  Alternatively, this can be checked programmatically by checking whether ``value`` column under the key ``enabled_features`` contains the name of the feature in the ``system.scylla_local`` table.
+  Alternatively, this can be verified programmatically by checking whether ``value`` column under the key ``enabled_features`` contains the name of the feature in the ``system.scylla_local`` table.
-  For example, this can be done with the following bash command:
+  For example, this can be done with the following bash script:

   .. code-block:: bash